trevorcousins/PSMCplus/README.md

 ## Installation

 PSMC+ is written in python.
-You will need numpy, numba, pandas, joblib, and scipy.
+You will need numpy, numba, pandas, joblib, scipy, psutil and matplotlib.
 You can install these with e.g:

 ```
 conda create --name PSMCplus
-conda install numpy
-conda intall numba
-conda install pandas
-conda install joblib
+conda install numpy numba pandas joblib scipy psutil matplotlib
-conda install scipy
+conda activate PSMCplus

 ```

 ## Quick start